Policies And Procedures

 The General Voting section provides definitions and procedures for voting by the Board, the General Membership, and Working Groups.

-No vote that requires a Quorum will be considered valid if the number of electors is less than the specified quorum.
+No vote that requires a Quorum will be considered valid if the level of participation is less than the specified quorum.
 For purposes of a Quorum, the total eligible members shall be defined as the number of Members in Good Standing at the start of the Voting Period.

-An acceptable level of participation for formal voting, exists when at least one half of the eligible voting members are present in person or by proxy.
+For purposes of meetings of Working Groups or the Board, an acceptable level of participation for formal voting exists when at least one half (1/2) of individuals eligible to vote are present in person or, if applicable, by proxy.

 2.2.1 Simple Majority